Here you will find important enrollment information, resources, and forms.

 - Student brings the form to the instructor of the class they are trying to drop.
 The instructor indicates date of last attendance, grade earned to date, and then signs the form.

-- Student submits the form to the Registration Team.
-The Registration Team will review the paperwork to make sure it is complete, obtain the necessary signatures, give a copy to the student, put a copy in the student’s file, and forward the original to the Registrar’s Office for processing.
+- Student submits the form to the Records Team.
+The Records Team will review the paperwork to make sure it is complete, obtain the necessary signatures, give a copy to the student, put a copy in the student’s file, and forward the original to the Registrar’s Office for processing.

 Drop all classes for the term (Resignation)